pivotal/docs-tap/application-accelerator/creating-accelerators/transform-intro.hbs.md

 If you are a function in a chain, to do nothing means to return the input you received unchanged as your output.

-If this all sounds confusing, fortunately there is a basic rule of thumb for understanding and predicting the effect of a deactivated transform in the context of your accelerator definition.
+If this all sounds confusing, fortunately there is a basic guideline for understanding and predicting the effect of a deactivated transform in the context of your accelerator definition.
 Namely, if a transform's condition evaluates to false, pretend it isn't there.
 In other words, your accelerator behaves as if you